CowTrainer/LeagueStats/README.md

     cass.set_riot_api_key("YOUR_API_KEY")  # Put your API Key here regionValue = "NA" # Switch to your own region e.g NA, EUW, KR
     ```
- 2. Edit the clashlist.txt file to include as many accounts as you want, one per line.
+ 2. Edit the players.txt file to include as many accounts as you want, one per line.
     Example:
     ```
     Hide on Bush